 - We are the only facility in Georgia for pediatric heart transplant; in fact, we have performed 99.5 percent of the pediatric heart transplants in Georgia since 1988.

-- We also performed our 500th kidney transplant in 2011—one of only a handful of hospitals in the U.S. to achieve this milestone.
+- We also performed our 600th kidney transplant in 2014—one of only a handful of hospitals in the U.S. to achieve this milestone.

-A 2009 study by the Annie E. Casey Foundation reports that the well-being of Georgia's children ranks 42nd in the nation.
+A 2013 study by the Annie E. Casey Foundation reports that the health of Georgia's children ranks 38th in the nation.
 Children's is taking a lead on improving this ranking as part of our dedication to making kids better today and healthier tomorrow.

 Children's is an academic, strategic or research partner with Emory University School of Medicine, Georgia Institute of Technology, Georgia Cancer Coalition and the Medical College of Georgia.